Everything You Need To Know About Keeping Your Pets Safe In The Wake Of Hurricane Florence

 Hurricane Florence is expected to bring catastrophic damage to the East Coast.
-Warnings are in effect for a lot of the Southeastern states and while humans are prepping for the disaster, pet owners everywhere are wondering how they can keep their most beloved family members safe during the storm.
-The category 4 storm is predicted to affect North and South Caroline today with winds and is expected to touch down sometime between Friday and Saturday.
+Warnings are in effect for a lot of the Southeastern states, and while humans are prepping for the disaster, pet owners everywhere are wondering how they can keep their most beloved family members safe during the storm.
+The category 3 storm is predicted to affect North and South Carolina today with winds and is expected to touch down sometime between Friday and Saturday.
 Neighboring states should also be on alert.

 ABC News reports that the best way to know if conditions are safe for your pets is to determine your own safety.
-Sára Varsa, the vice president of the Animal Rescue Team at the Humane Society of the United States says the main takeaway is, “if it’s not safe for you, it’s not safe for your pets”.
+Sara Varsa, the vice president of the Animal Rescue Team at the Humane Society of the United States, says the main takeaway is “if it’s not safe for you, it’s not safe for your pets.”
 The Human Society Twitter is a great resource for those looking for information about pet evacuations.
-The Twitter includes information on what shelters do and do not accept pets.
+The account includes information on what shelters do and do not accept pets.
 It also includes tips and real-time updates on pet safety during Hurricane Florence.

-People should follow the evacuation and shelter procedures set in place for their respective cities but it’s important to not leave your pet behind in plans.
+People should follow the evacuation and shelter procedures set in place for their respective cities, but it’s important to not leave your pet behind in plans.
 Animals should be included in your family’s plan of action.
-Some hotels and shelters do not take pets so it’s important to know in advance where you might be heading in case of an evacuation so you can clarify ahead of time if your pet is allowed in.
-If there are no shelters or hotels in your area that will accept your pet it’s a good idea to contact a friend in a safer area who may be willing to house your furry friend.
+Some hotels and shelters do not take pets, so it’s important to know in advance where you might be heading in case of an evacuation so you can clarify ahead of time if your pet is allowed in.
+If there are no shelters or hotels in your area that will accept your pet, it’s a good idea to contact a friend in a safer area who may be willing to house your furry friend.
 Saving the number of a local vet is also a good idea.

 Pet owners are encouraged to plan, prepare and stay informed as Hurricane Florence approaches. https://t.co/GLuvKOVHPk